Gauteng City-Region Academy (GCRA) Bursary South Africa 2023 – 2024

 How does it work?

 Bursaries vary in amounts and professions and are given to students in order to further their studies.
 In return for funding your studies, the company may require you to repay them by signing a work contract with them.
 Another type of bursary is a donor bursary (a bursary awarded to a deserving candidate in a specific field of study or in recognition of his/her work in a specific field of study).

 The Gauteng City-Region Academy (GCRA) is a branch of the Gauteng Department of Education, a sector of the South African government which is responsible for skill development within the Province.
 The GCRA helps develop the skills of students within the province, by way of facilitation and coordination of bursaries, internships, learnerships and career guidance programs.

 ABOUT THE GCRA BURSARY PROGRAMME – FIELDS COVERED

-The Gauteng City Region Academy (GCRA) is inviting students residing in Gauteng, to apply for bursary funding for the 2022 academic year.
-The GCRA bursary provides funding Undergraduate and Postgraduate qualifications, in ANY field of study.
+The Gauteng City Region Academy (GCRA) is inviting students residing in Gauteng, to apply for bursary funding for the 2023 academic year..
+The GCRA bursary provides funding for Undergraduate and Postgraduate qualifications, in ANY field of study.